7 Best Test Management Software in 2025

 6. Testiny

-Testiny targets lean agile teams that want a clutter-free test management platform without the enterprise price tag.
-The app strips away bloat, so test case creation, execution, and results review happen in a single, fast-loading user interface.
-Under the hood you still get REST API hooks for popular test automation frameworks, plus real-time collaboration that shows who edited which step a second ago—a lifesaver when team members juggle tight sprint deadlines.
+Testiny targets lean agile teams that want a clutter-free test management platform without an enterprise price tag.
+The app strips away bloat so that test case creation, execution, and results review all happen in a single, fast-loading web interface.
+Under the hood, you still get REST API hooks for integrating with popular test automation frameworks, plus real-time collaboration that shows who edited what a second ago — a lifesaver when team members juggle tight sprint deadlines.

 Key Features of Testiny

-• Tag-based filters slice large test suites into bite-size test cycles for focused runs.
+• Tag-based filtering: Organize and slice large test suites into focused test cycles using tags, making targeted test execution easier.

-• Native Jira & GitLab links, webhook-ready REST API, and Slack alerts for failed test runs.
+• Integrations & API: Native links to Jira and GitLab, a webhook-ready REST API, and even Slack notifications for failed test runs to keep everyone in the loop.

-• Dark mode and keyboard shortcuts boost ease of use for night-owl testers.
+• Tester-friendly UI: Quality-of-life features like dark mode and keyboard shortcuts that boost ease of use, especially for testers working late hours.

 Pros of Testiny

-• Lightning-fast setup: most small teams are running their first test execution in under 10 minutes.
+• Lightning-fast setup – most small teams report getting their first test cycle up and running in under 10 minutes, thanks to Testiny’s simplicity.

-• Lowest paid entry tier in this list, yet it keeps core test management capabilities like custom fields and attachments.
+• Lowest paid entry tier among the tools listed, yet it retains core capabilities like custom fields and attachments.
+It’s a budget-friendly step up from spreadsheets for teams that need more structure.

 Cons of Testiny

-• No built-in AI suggestions or risk analytics (yet), so data-driven leads may crave deeper advanced features.
+• No built-in AI suggestions or advanced risk analytics (as of 2025), so data-driven QA leads might crave deeper insights that Testiny doesn’t yet provide.

-• Reporting limited to basic charts; heavy auditors will export raw test data to BI tools.
+• Reporting is limited to basic charts and summaries.
+Teams with heavy audit requirements will likely export raw data to external BI tools for more complex analysis.

 Pricing of Testiny